rdegges/rdegges-blog/articles/2010/neat-thing-i-learned-today-0.md

-% Neat Thing I Learned Today
+Title: Neat Thing I Learned Today
-%
+Date: 2010-01-08 04:00
-%
+Author: Randall Degges

-# Neat Thing I Learned Today
+Tags: c, programming

 In C, you can index arrays with either the array subscript inside of the typical square brackets `arr[0]` or with the less common (and somewhat mistifying):